Hey, I hope you had a great weekend.

 Hip Strengthening Yoga Exercises That Work

 Strengthen your hips in no time with the help of these hip-strengthening yoga exercises.
 These are easy-to-do movements that you can do at home or the gym.
 Try these exercises today, and watch your hip pain start to go away.

 #1 – Forward Lunge

-Perform 1 set of 5 reps on each side, alternating legs back and forth.
-Keep the motions in smooth controlled movements with a quick stop at the end positions.
-The intensity can be light to moderate, depending on the strength in your knees and hips.
+Perform one set of 5 reps on each side, alternating legs back and forth.
+Keep the motions in smooth, controlled movements with a quick stop at the end.
+The intensity can be light to moderate, depending on the strength in your knees and hips and your level of physical fitness.
 The purpose of this exercise is to strengthen the muscles around the hips and knees.

-Begin in an upright standing position, maintaining good posture and alignment of the head, shoulder and hips.
+Begin in an upright standing position, maintaining good posture and proper alignment of the head, shoulder, and hips.
 Place your arms close to your chest.
 Take a big side step with one leg.
-Stack the foot, knee and hip in alignment and bend through your knee and hips.
+Stack the foot, knee, and hip in alignment and bend through your knee and hips.
 Push yourself back to the starting position and bring your knee up.

-Perform 1 set of 5 reps on each side in a smooth controlled movement, with a quick stop on the end position of the side lunge.
-The intensity can be light to moderate, depending on how strong you are in the hips.
+Perform one set of 5 reps on each side in a smooth, controlled movement, with a quick stop on the end of the side lunge.
+The intensity can be light to moderate, depending on how strong you are in the hips and your level of physical fitness.
 The purpose of this exercise is to strengthen the hips.
 This will also improve ankle mobility and knee strength, which can help to strengthen the hips.